0x0u/playground/readme.md

 A simple tool to query url, domain and hash via API of Abuse.ch and VirusTotal.

 ### Licensing
 Everything under this repo are copyleft and licensed under GPL v3.
-*"When we speak of free software, we are referring to freedom."*